 My voyage to now began in the Carter administration and took a hard-left off CA State Route 61 somewhere around early January 2004 with my first dip into flavorful, but probably just average, homebrew.
 In 2008, sticky malt syrup and the under-powered electric range gave way to sacks of grain and a fabricobbled two-tier, 10gallon, brew “sculpture”, with gas au naturel via garden hose.
 This OSHA approved rig is usually brewing Belgians, Pale Ales, Porters, and Stouts.
 I’ve been breaking pencils, and judging beers, at competitions since 2006.

-I have been brewing for 2 years and enjoy the process and usually enjoy the results.
+I have been brewing since 2015 and enjoy the process and usually enjoy the results.
 I have enjoyed perfecting my sanitation practices focusing on pale ales and am starting to explore the immense world of beer styles that are hard to find in the bay area such as weisbier.
 Getting involved with the Bay Area Mashers has been a tremendous help talking with more experienced brewers and sampling some great beers has given me motivation to keep pushing my brewing to a higher level.

 I started brewing when I was in college.
 My older brother was taking a graduate